 Randy Linn, of St. Joe, Ind., asked to change his plea Tuesday, saying he made a mistake.

-Linn told a federal judge in December that he set the fire at the mosque near Toledo because he wanted revenge for the killings of American soldiers overseas.
+Linn told a federal judge last month that he set the fire at the mosque near Toledo because he wanted revenge for the killings of American soldiers overseas.

 Linn now says in a court filing that he was in an emotional state and depressed when he pleaded guilty.

 Prosecutors say Linn was armed when he broke into the mosque, poured gasoline on a prayer rug and lit it on fire.

 A deal between prosecutors and Linn had called for him to be sentenced to 20 years in prison.